Blacksuan19/structx/docs/examples.md

         }
       ],
       "default": null,
-      "description": "Details about the issue associated with the system component."
+      "description": "Details about the issue related to the system component."
     },
-    "resolution_steps": {
+    "resolution": {
       "anyOf": [
         {
-          "items": {
-            "$ref": "#/$defs/SystemComponentIssueResolutionresolution_stepsItem"
+          "$ref": "#/$defs/SystemComponentIssueResolutionresolution"
         },
-          "type": "array"
-        },
         {
           "type": "null"
         }
       ],
       "default": null,
-      "description": "Steps taken to resolve the issue.", "title": "Resolution Steps"
+      "description": "Details about the resolution of the issue."
     }
   },
   "title": "SystemComponentIssueResolution",